passionInfinite/reactnd-readables/README.md

+# reactnd-readables

+This is a readables application for React Nanodegree program.
+The application is intended for the learning of Redux with React.

+# Installation

+Just clone this repository and get into the project directory and run `npm install`.
+It will install all the required node dependencies and if you are using **yarn** then run `yarn install` after completing the installation of dependencies run `npm start` or `yarn start` to start the react application.
+It will start the development server on http://localhost:3000

-# Readable API Server
+# Backend Server

+Backend API Server is of udacity starter kit.
+So If you are using own server it is better to use port 5001 instead of 3001.
 ## Repository

 https://github.com/udacity/reactnd-project-readable-starter.git

-## Installation

-Install packages: `npm install`
-Launch server: `node server`
-Unless modified in `config.js` server will use port 3001

-# Readable Front-End
+# Contributing

-Clone this Repository and `cd reactnd-readables` and run `npm install` to install dependencies then run `npm run start` to run the react application it will open up in browser with url `http://localhost:3000`
+You can add new features to this repository and send pull request.